Nikitf777/delegate/README.md

 # delegate
-This header-only library provides a simple template class for creating C#-like multicast delegates in C++.
+This header-only library provides a simple template class for creating C#-like multicast delegates.
+It's written using modern C++11 and C++20 features.

 ### Usage
 ```C++